acromm/we-have-your-kidneys/README.md

  - Real-time access: pixel / API for adding a user to a segment with optional expiry time (powered by Cassandra's "expiring columns" feature)
  - Real-time access: API for viewing what segments you have been added to
- - Real-time access: recommend an ad
- - Real-time access: track impressions and clicks
+ - Real-time access: track time-based impressions and clicks for ads to show CTR over time, including per-segment
- - Real-time access: track performance of each ad
+ - Real-time access: track overall performance of each segment for an ad
  - Batch analytics: Hive query to count the number of users in each segment
  - Batch analytics: Hive query to calculate the mean and standard deviation of the number of segments users belong to